• Skip to main content

 Instructions

-• Add the frozen mango, frozen banana, coconut milk and the water to a blender jug.
+- Add the frozen mango, frozen banana, coconut milk, and ¼ cup water to a blender jug.

 Video